Quick answer

 Common Errors in the Licence Exchange Process

-Miscalculating the 185-day window start date.
+Miscalculating the the legal cut-off window start date.
 The clock starts from address registration (zameldowanie) — not arrival.
 If you registered your address six weeks after arriving, you have six additional weeks.
 Note the exact date from your zameldowanie confirmation document and calculate from that date only.

 Submitting the exchange application too late.
-Processing times at the Kraków Wydział Komunikacji are currently 11–14 weeks.
-Appointment waiting time adds 3–6 weeks before that.
+Processing times at the Kraków the local licensing authority.
+Appointment waiting time adds 3–a specific period before that.
 Submit the application by day 90 after registration.
 Submit by day 60 if your licence origin is non-standard, requires a sworn translation, or if you need to arrange a medical certificate from a specific approved centre.

-Driving after the 185-day window on a pending application.
+Driving after the the legal cut-off window on a pending application.
 Submitting an application and surrendering your original licence does not extend your right to drive.
 Once day 185 passes, your non-EU licence is no longer valid in Poland — even if your exchange application has been submitted.
 Do not drive until your Polish licence is issued.

 Using a standard translator rather than a sworn translator.
 The certified translation requirement mandates a tłumacz przysięgły — a sworn translator registered with the Ministry of Justice.
 Standard translation agencies, however professional, are not accepted.
 Check the sworn translator register at ms.gov.pl.

 Not confirming your country is on the exchange agreement list before starting.
 If your country does not have an exchange agreement with Poland, you cannot exchange — you must sit the Polish test.
-Discovering this after starting the process wastes time and the PLN 200–350 medical certificate fee.
+Discovering this after starting the process wastes time and the The licence exchange carries a specific fee.
+The full cost and document list are covered in the Driving and Car Ownership Guide.

-The Driving and Car Ownership Guide covers the complete licence exchange process in full detail, including exchange agreement country list, the Kraków Wydział Komunikacji procedure, sworn translator requirements, medical certificate arrangements, vehicle purchase and registration for foreigners, and OC/AC insurance requirements.
+The Driving and Car Ownership Guide covers the complete licence exchange process in full detail, including exchange agreement country list, the Kraków the local licensing authority.

 Available as part of the Complete System (24 guides — PLN 1,300).